pnp/List-Formatting/view-samples/annual-performance-review/README.md

 ## View requirements

-- Group by Employee field in the view settings.
+- Group by Employee field in the view settings and set default to Expanded to show user's photo in group header.
 - This format expects the following columns to be part of the view:

 Column Name | Required | Type